 The key to being able to animate realistic smoke or dust is being able to master the particle texture rate technique in Maya.
 Once you have gotten this down, you can create any sort of particle effect, such as sand or bubbles in addition to smoke and dust.
 This three part tutorial series goes in depth into the subtleties of Maya, showing you how to get the most out of working with particles to lend an extra layer of realism to your project.

-In this tutorial, we learn how to work with normal maps within Maya 2011.
+In this video tutorial, we learn how to create creases and hard edges in Maya 2011.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the Maya 2011 workflow, you're sure to be well served by this video tutorial.
-For more information, including detailed, step-by-step instructions, watch this video guide.
+For more information, and to get started using the lessons imparted by this free video software tutorial yourself, watch this free video guide.

 3D modeling tool Mayafrom Autodesk is a monster of a program, able to do SO many things.
 One of the things you'll need to learn is how to use the CV Curve tool.
 This will allow you to create objects with curves of any shape or dimension you desire.
 Let's be honest, most of your models will require curves, so check out this tutorial and find out how to do it.
 Maya is used in everything from small animation to feature films like Spiderman.
 If you want to be in the biz, expand your skill set wit...